Consumer medicine information

 Talk to your doctor about the right methods of contraception for you and your partner.

 Tell your doctor if you are planning to start breast-feeding.
+It is not recommended that you breastfeed while taking Rozlytrek.

-Tell your doctor or pharmacist if you are taking any other medicines, including any vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

 • nilotinib, topotecan, lapatinib and mitoxantrone used to treat cancer